sainithinkatta/commerce-nest/README.md

 ## 1. Project Overview

-**CommerceNest** is a full-stack application built using the **MERN stack**  (MongoDB, Express.js, Vue.js, Node.js).
+**CommerceNest** is a full-stack application built using MongoDB, Express.js, Vue.js, Node.js.
-This platform allows users to browse and manage products, add them to the cart, update quantities, and securely proceed with checkout.
+This platform allows users to browse and manage products, search them, add them to the cart, update quantities, and securely proceed with checkout.
 The application features a dynamic, responsive front-end built with Vue.js and Vite for fast development and optimized builds.
 The front-end is styled using TailwindCSS, providing an intuitive, user-friendly experience.
-The back-end is powered by Express.js, which handles API routes for product management, user authentication, and cart operations.
+The back-end is powered by Express.js, which handles API routes user authentication.
 MongoDB serves as the database for managing user accounts, products, and cart data.

-Commerce Nest integrates with a public product API (fakestoreapi.com) to fetch product details, and users can interact with a full-featured cart system, allowing them to increase, decrease, or remove products from the cart.
+CommerceNest integrates with a public product API (fakestoreapi.com) to fetch product details and users can interact with a full-featured cart system, allowing them to increase, decrease, or remove products from the cart.
 Upon checkout, users receive a confirmation email containing the details of their order.